adambard/learnxinyminutes-docs/ada.html.markdown

          --  Types and objects know about their bounds, their First ..
 Last --  values.
-These can be specified as range types. if Hue /= Hues'Last then
+These can be specified as range types. if Hue /= Hues'Last then  --  The /= means "not equal to" like the --  maths symbol ≠.
             Put (", ");
          end if;
       end loop;